FAQ for exchange students

 The academic offer is published here.

-2. How will the winter semester be organized?
-On campus or online?
+2. How will the winter & spring semester be organized?
+On campus?

-We do not have such decision yet, however during the spring semester of 2020/2021 we agreed to welcome students with virtual mobilities on the condition that home university accepted such solution.
+We do not have such decision yet, however during the winter semester of 2021/2022 we agreed to welcome students with virtual mobilities on the condition that home university accepted such solution.

 Students can postpone their mobility from the winter to spring semester but the sending university will not have the possibility to send more students than the number agreed in the Erasmus+/ bilateral agreement.

 5. If classes are provided online, will UE Katowice provide exchange students with laptops/ computers?

 Unfortunately we are not able to provide students with laptops or computers.
 Students shall bring their own devices from home.